 'a process by which a scholarly work (such as a paper or a research proposal) is checked by a group of experts in the same field to make sure it meets the necessary standards before it is published or accepted'. - Merriam-Webster Dictionary.

-Peer-reviewed articles are can also be known as scholarly or refereed articles.
+Peer-reviewed articles can also be known as scholarly or refereed articles.

 * Please exercise care as peer-reviewed journals can include material which is not peer-reviewed such as book reviews, editorials and letters.
 Research articles within these journals are most likely to be peer-reviewed.

-To check whether a journal is peer-reviewed or not do search for the Journal Title in UlrichWeb (link on the right) and look out for the refereed symbol
+To check whether a journal is peer-reviewed or not; do a search for the Journal Title in UlrichWeb (link above), and look out for the refereed symbol

 The scores below are taken from InCites (Journal Citation Reports).
 The journal Impact Factor is the average number of times articles from the journal, published in the past two years, have been cited in the JCR year.
 There are many other sources of Journal Impact; including the Scopus metrics and Google Scholar metrics